4.57 from 53 votes

 This post may include affiliate links.
 Thank you for your support.

-This easy broccoli salad combines fresh broccoli with raisins, sunflower seeds and bacon all tossed in a creamy Greek yogurt dressing.
+This classic broccoli salad combines fresh broccoli with raisins, sunflower seeds and bacon all tossed in a creamy Greek yogurt dressing.
 It’s the perfect side dish for potlucks and summer cookouts!

 My mom used to make broccoli salad for every gathering growing up and it was one of my absolute favorites, so I thought I’d recreate it but with a lightened-up twist!